kant/tflow2/README.md

 ## Limitations

-Please be aware this software is not platform indipendent.
+Please be aware this software is not platform independent.
 It will only work on little endian machines (such as x86)

 ## License